remkoj/optimizely-saas-starter/README.md

 The Optimizely CMS CLI contains a growing number of utilities to work directly with the content and models stored within the CMS from within your development environment.
 Run `yarn opti-cms --help` to get an overview and description of all currently available commands

+### 5. Maintain the project
+The release-notes for the Optimizely SaaS CMS packages that power this template are available as [GitHub Release Notes](https://github.com/remkoj/optimizely-dxp-clients).

+To update the patch for GraphQL Codegen, use the following command: `yarn opti-graph patches:apply`

 ## Debugging starter points
 - _GraphQL Compilation errors:_ The compilation of GraphQL queries should complete with errors, if not, running `yarn compile --verbose` typically yields more detailed information on the cause of the error.
 - _No updates:_ Content does not update after publishing in the CMS.
 In a deployed scenario, Optimizely Graph sends a webhook to notify the frontend of the change.